Thousands plan 'Not My President's Day' Anti-Trump rallies across U.S.

 "President's Day Weekend March and Rally - In support of all Immigrants and Refugees," Dallas

+In Dallas, nearly 1,000 protesters flooded the streets chanting, "Immigrants are welcome here," and waving placards that read, "She persisted, and so shall we," in reference to Sen. Elizabeth Warren, and the line, "Immigrants, we get the job done," from the Broadway musical "Hamilton."

+"My parents are immigrants, they came here in the late 80s, and I can't allow their memory of what they've done and I can't let their sacrifices be impugned by people wanting to scapegoat brown people and black people for all the problems America has," one protester said.
+"We're not the problem, we're the solution."

-Six thousand people are expected to protest the Trump administration on Saturday in Dallas "to bring support and awareness to the immigrant and refugee communities," Eric Ramsey, the protest organizer, said.
-Ramsey said he hopes the rally's large showing will "let the establishment know that we do not agree with the hateful policies they are putting into place that further marginalize these communities."
+That sentiment was echoed in the demands of the protest's organizer, Eric Ramsey.
+He said he hopes the rally's large showing will "let the establishment know that we do not agree with the hateful policies they are putting into place that further marginalize these communities."

-He is planning a benefit concert and creating community service opportunities "to further bring the community together," following Saturday's event.

 "Free the People Immigration March / Sanctuary for All," Los Angeles

+A demonstrator named Ashley said she was marching for her father who came to the United States from Mexico to be with his children and now works as a gardener.

+"He's been trying for many many years to get his green card," she said.
+"It does take time and it takes a lot of money, and he's a gardener."

-The Los Angeles march is shaping up to be this weekend's largest demonstration, with 20,000 people responding "going" and 62,000 others as "interested" in attending on the Saturday rally's Facebook page.
-Some of the march's demands include "an immediate stop to the ICE raids and deportations," and for Los Angeles to be established as a sanctuary city, according to the event description.
+Demonstrators also demanded "an immediate stop to the ICE raids and deportations," and for Los Angeles to be established as a sanctuary city.

 "Mourning The Presidency: A Mock Funeral for President's Day," New York